Use Jet Lag For Your Benefit In Hawaii

 See sunrise

-Watching the sun rise can be a very moving and spiritual experience.
+Watching the sun rise can be a very moving experience.
 Seeing it in Hawaii is even sweeter.
 Maui’s Mount Haleakala is one of the more well known places in Hawaii to watch sunrise.
 (See my tips for Haleakala sunrise.)
-Recently a company has started offering tours to stargaze and watch sunrise from Mauna Kea on the Big Island.
 Of course, any east-facing shore provides great sunrise view.
-Just find a beach and plop yourself down to watch the sun slowly edge above the horizon.
+Just find a beach and plop yourself down to watch the sun slowly brighten the sky.

 Get an early start on hikes

-Some hikes are best done earlier in the day before while the temperatures are colder and less people are on the trail.
-Those hikes are:
+Many hikes are best done earlier in the day while the temperatures are colder and less people are on the trail.
+A couple examples hikes are:

 • Le’ahi (Diamond Head) on Oahu

 • Makapu’u Lighthouse on the leeward southeastern side of Oahu.
-Incidentally, this hike is great for sunrise and humpback whale watching in season (January -March).
+Incidentally, this hike is great for sunrise and, if you happen to visit between January and March, you have the added bonus of humpback whale watching.

 Take a morning walk or jog

+Early morning walks are a great way to start the day.
 Some of the resort areas have nice shoreline walking/jogging paths which make exercising in the beautiful scenery an enjoyable experience.
+Some of our favorites are the Wailea path and Kaanapali path on Maui.
+Also on Maui, the Kapalua resort has some lovely coastal walks and pathways within the resort.

 ————

-Since most resort restaurants don’t open until 6 or 7am, you may want to bring your own breakfast for the first couple of nights.
+Since most resort restaurants don’t open until 6:00 or 7:00 a.m., you may want to bring your own breakfast for the first couple of days.
 See our suggestions for snack and food to bring to Hawaii.

 Well, these are my suggestions for using your jet lag for your benefit.
 What other creative ideas do you have to make your jet lag work for you?